subbaraopeddiboina/todo-application/README.md

-# todo-application
-Simple Todo Application using HTML, CSS and JavaScript
+A responsive Todo Application built with HTML, CSS, and JavaScript featuring a clean UI and local storage.